cvarier/Music-Theory/README.md

 # Music-Theory
-This is a collection of notes that I've taken from my self-study of jazz music theory.
+This is a collection of notes that I've taken from my self-study of music theory, primarily in jazz.
 I've gleaned much of the content from online resources and one-on-one lessons taken with professors/professionals.
 Some of the points that I make are through my own critical reflection of the content and are based on my own ideas.
 I cannot guarantee that everything I present here is completely error-free, so please